+Whether it’s a salty side to your sweet pancakes or that perfect crunch on a burger, basically every meal benefits from that little extra “something” bacon can bring.
 However, the last time you were grocery shopping, you might have noticed that not all bacon is created the same.
 This delicious food can come in many shapes and sizes.

 Let’s introduce what might just become your new favorite product: uncured bacon.
-Whether you’ve seen uncured bacon in the store before and weren’t sure what it was or you’re looking for some new cooking inspiration, you’ve come to the right place.
+Whether you’ve seen uncured bacon in the store before and weren’t sure what it was, or you’re looking for some new cooking inspiration, you’ve come to the right place.

 Always be sure to read the product label of any product you purchase in case it has specific handling instructions.
 Generally speaking, however, the best storage method is to place your bacon in the fridge as soon as you get home or use it within seven days.
 Once you’ve already cooked your bacon, it will last up to four or five days in the refrigerator.